Tony Bennett

 Bennett continued to create popular and critically praised work into the 21st century.
 He attracted renewed acclaim late in his career for his collaboration with Lady Gaga, which began with the album Cheek to Cheek (2014); the two performers toured together to promote the album throughout 2014 and 2015.
 With the release of the duo's second album, Love for Sale (2021), Bennett broke the individual record for the longest span of top-10 albums on the Billboard 200 chart for any living artist; his first top-10 record was I Left My Heart in San Francisco in 1962.
 Bennett also broke the Guinness World Record for the oldest person to release an album of new material, at the age of 95 years and 60 days.

 In February 2021, Bennett revealed that he had been diagnosed with Alzheimer's disease in 2016.
-Due to the slow progression of his illness, he continued to record, tour, and perform until his retirement from concerts due to physical challenges, which was announced after his final performances on August 3 and 5, 2021, at Radio City Music Hall.
+The slow progression of his illness allowed him to continue to record, tour, and perform until his retirement from concerts due to physical challenges, which was announced after his final performances on August 3 and 5, 2021, at Radio City Music Hall.

 Biography from the Wikipedia article Tony Bennett.
 Licensed under CC-BY-SA.
 Full list of contributors on Wikipedia.